intel/cc-oci-runtime/tests/metrics/network/README.md

 `network-metrics-memory-rss-1g` measures the Resident Set Size (RSS) memory using smem while running a transfer of one Gb with nuttcp.
 RSS is a standard measure to monitor memory usage in a physical memory scheme.

+### `network-metrics-memory-pss-1g`

+`network-metrics-memory-pss-1g` measures the Proportional Set Size (PSS) memory using smem while running a transfer of one Gb with nuttcp.

 ## Running the networking tests

 Before the network tests can be run, some files must be pre-processed.